descala/initr/README.rst

 Considerations
 --------------

-* Initr is a `Redmine`_ plugin, therefore you need a Redmine installation where install the plugin.
+* Initr is a `Redmine`_ plugin, therefore you need a Redmine installation to install the plugin in.

 * It is recomended to run a Puppetmaster configured with `storeconfigs`_.